Human rights in Denmark: Indigenous rights

-Denmark's initial relationship with its Indigenous Population reflected typical Western European imperialism.
+Denmark's initial relationship with its Indigenous population reflected typical Western European imperialism.

 Until this day Greenlands autonomy is still not protected by the Danish constitution.
 Greenland is still a stateless nation where its people do not possess their own state, and do not have the majority population within the unitary nation state of the Kingdom of Denmark.
 The term "stateless" implies that Greenland and its people "should have" such a state (country).
 In contrast to if the Kingdom of Denmark was a multinational state that comprises Denmark, Greenland and the Faroe Islands as equal nations or states within the Kingdom in a federation, giving their sovereignty to each other.

-Greenland is not a member of any State Government, Council of State and neither Council of Ministers of the Kingdom, but have achieved limited settlement lobbied by the Greenlandic MPs in the Kingdom Parliament (Folketinget).
+Greenland is not a member of any State government, Council of State and neither Council of Ministers of the Kingdom, but have achieved limited settlement lobbied by the Greenlandic MPs in the Kingdom Parliament (Folketinget).

 Racism

 On 7 February 2022, a Euro-Med Monitor's report revealed that Denmark has racist practices against the areas classified as "Ghetto."
 The ghetto areas include 29 areas throughout Denmark, and contain poor and weak population areas, the majority of which are residents of non-Western ethnicities and non-White.
 According to the report, Ghettos are subject to evictions, compulsory custody, double punishment, and excessive security measures.
 Moreover, the Danish policy practices towards minorities are a clear example of the practice of opportunistic policies, and of presenting minorities as a scapegoat to justify the failure to solve social problems.
 These policies have spread poverty, unemployment, insecurity and trust in areas of national minorities.

+A 2024 report by Amnesty International, Coded Injustice: Surveillance and Discrimination in Denmark’s Automated Welfare State, criticizes Denmark’s welfare authority, Udbetaling Danmark, for using AI-driven fraud detection systems that risk discriminating against people with disabilities, low-income individuals, migrants, and racial minorities.
+The report highlights how the use of up to 60 algorithms, including those assessing "foreign affiliation" and "unusual" living patterns, enables mass surveillance and can result in unfair targeting and privacy violations.
+Amnesty argues that these systems may function as a prohibited "social scoring system" under the EU AI Act and calls for their suspension, greater transparency, and stronger legal safeguards.
+Danish authorities have rejected Amnesty’s findings but have not provided full transparency into the system’s design or data use.